-To summarize the discussion above, a completely invariant multicurve $\Gamma$ allows to \emph{decompose} the dynamics of a Thurston map $f$ on $\Sp$ into dynamics of the induced map $\widehat f$ on the (periodic) small spheres with respect to $\Gamma$.
+To summarize the discussion above, a completely invariant multicurve $\Gamma$ allows us to \emph{decompose} the dynamics of a Thurston map $f$ on $\Sp$ into the dynamics of the induced map~$\widehat f$ on the (periodic) small spheres with respect to $\Gamma$.

-In \cite{Pilgrim_Canonical}, Kevin Pilgrim introduces the notion of a \emph{canonical Thurston obstruction} for a Thurston map $f$.
-It is a special multicurve $\Gamma_{\operatorname{Th}}$, defined up to isotopy rel.\ $\Post(f)$, which has the following property: in the case $f$ has a hyperbolic orbifold, the map $f$ is realized by a rational map if and only if $\Gamma_{\operatorname{Th}}$ is empty.
+In \cite{Pilgrim_Canonical}, Pilgrim introduced the notion of a \emph{canonical Thurston obstruction} for a Thurston map $f$.
+It is a special multicurve $\Gamma_{\operatorname{Th}}$, defined up to isotopy rel.\ $\Post(f)$, that has the following property: in the case $f$ has a hyperbolic orbifold, the map $f$ is realized by a rational map if and only if $\Gamma_{\operatorname{Th}}$ is empty.
 If $\Gamma_{\operatorname{Th}}\neq \emptyset$, the multicurve $\Gamma_{\operatorname{Th}}$ is a simple Thurston obstruction and provides the \emph{canonical decomposition} of the given Thurston map~$f$.
-Nikita Selinger gave the following topological characterization of the canonical Thurston obstruction in terms of the pieces of this decomposition; see \cite[Theorem 5.6]{Selinger_Top_Obstr} for a precise statement.
+Selinger gave the following topological characterization of the canonical Thurston obstruction in terms of the pieces of this decomposition; see \cite[Theorem 5.6]{Selinger_Top_Obstr} for a precise statement.